-Authors have different levels of interest in bad smells and few of them try to study smells that are apparently unrelated or tackle studies with a wide range of bad smells.
-We observe again that DUPLICATE CODE represents a smell on its own which deserves a separate and different type of literature review.
+The authors have different levels of interest in bad smells and few of them try to study smells that are apparently unrelated or even tackle studies with a wide range of bad smells.
+We observed again that DUPLICATE CODE represents a topic on its own which deserves a separate and different type of literature review.